For years, Midjourney had no serious competition for the AI image generation crown. Then a small team from Germany changed that.

 FLUX.1 [pro]:

-With Midjourney, we have errors in 3 out of 4 images that are visible at first glance.
-With FLUX, the first image is so good that you at least need to look more closely.
+With Midjourney, there are errors in 3 out of 4 images that are visible at first glance.
+With FLUX, the first image is so good that you need to look more closely to spot anything off.

 Overall, FLUX also performs slightly better in this category.